 Adolescent Contraception, Pregnancy, and Antiretroviral Therapy

-The possibility of planned and unplanned pregnancy should also be considered when selecting a cART regimen for an adolescent female.
+The possibility of planned and unplanned pregnancy should also be considered when selecting a ART regimen for an adolescent female.
 The most vulnerable period in fetal organogenesis is the first trimester, often before pregnancy is recognized.
-Concerns about specific ARV drugs and birth defects should be promptly addressed to preclude any misinterpretation or lack of adherence by HIV-infected pregnant adolescents (for additional information please see the Perinatal Guidelines).5 Currently efavirenz is the only approved ARV drug that carries Food and Drug Administration Pregnancy Class D labeling, based on neural tube defects in primates.
-However, a recent updated meta-analysis found no increased risk of teratogenicity associated with first-trimester efavirenz exposure.
-This review contributed to the evidence base for the revised 2013 World Health Organization (WHO) guidelines on ARV therapy; WHO recommends including efavirenz as part of first-line therapy in adults regardless of gender, and indicates that it can be used throughout pregnancy, including during the first trimester.
-However, because of the low incidence of central nervous system anomalies in the overall population and relatively small number of exposures in the current literature, continued surveillance of birth outcomes is warranted.6 Although increasing data on the use of efavirenz in pregnancy are reassuring, many experts remain reluctant to consider use of efavirenz in adolescent females who are trying to conceive or who are not using effective birth control.
-Readers should consult the Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States for guidance in selection of ARV drugs during pregnancy.
+Concerns about specific ARV drugs and birth defects should be promptly addressed (for additional information please see the Perinatal Guidelines).17 Readers should consult the Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV Transmission in the United States for guidance in selection of ARV drugs during pregnancy.

 Transition of Adolescents into Adult HIV Care Settings